FY2020

 Please check the application method and precautions below before applying.

-register your email address from the "Apply" button below.
+Please register your e-mail address from the “Apply” button below.

 * On the day of the forum, you will need to sign in to Zoom, so please register your email address when you sign in to Zoom.

-* An account is required to sign in to Zoom (you can also sign in with a Google or Facebook account).
+*To sign in to Zoom, you need an account (you can also sign in with a Google or Facebook account).

-the "Application Form" URL sent to your registered email address, follow the on-screen instructions, and receive the "Application Completion Email".
+Please access the URL of the “Application Form” sent to your registered email address, enter it according to the instructions on the screen, and receive the “Application Completion Email”.

 Step 3

-In early December, please receive a "Notice of Participation" sent to your registered email address.
-We will inform you of the information necessary for participation (ID and password).
+In early December, you will receive a “Notice of Participation” sent to your registered email address.
+We will inform you of the information (ID and password) required for participation.

-* Only for those who have signed in to Zoom.
+*Only those who have signed in to Zoom are eligible.

 (2) Please sign up (create a free account: https://zoom.us/jp-jp/meetings.html).
-Alternatively, you can sign in from your Google or Facebook account.
+Alternatively, you can sign in with your Google or Facebook account.

 【Application Period】